SNF Training, SNP Model of Care Training, and Medicare Marketing Guidelines

 All Medicare providers are required to review this training in order to ensure that services are provided and coverage determinations are adjudicated accurately and appropriately in accordance with existing Medicare policy.

-- Special Needs Plans Model of Care Initial & Annual Training
+- Model of Care Initial and Annual Training

-The Centers for Medicare and Medicaid Services (CMS) requires Medicare Advantage organizations (MAOs) to provide annual Special Needs Plans (SNP) Model of Care Annual training for all SNP participating providers (§422.102(f)(2)(ii)).
-In accordance with the regulations, Health Net has developed the SNP Model of Care Annual training.
-This requirement is applicable to SNP providers only.
+The Centers for Medicare and Medicaid Services (CMS) requires Medicare Advantage organizations (MAOs) to provide initial and annual Model of Care training for Special Needs Plans (SNP) and those participating in Medicare Medicaid Plans (MMP or Cal MediConnect).
+In accordance with the regulations, Health Net has developed the SNP/MMP Model of Care training.
+This requirement is applicable to SNP/MMP providers only.

-CMS requires that SNP providers and appropriate staff (those involved in any aspect of the provision of SNP services) complete the SNP model of care annual training each year by December 31.
-The training can be provided in any of a variety of modalities, such as printed, face-to-face, Web-based, or audio and visual formats.
-SNP providers do not have to submit confirmation of training upon completion; however, providers are subject to audit by CMS and Health Net to demonstrate that the training was provided to appropriate staff.
+CMS requires that SNP/MMP providers and appropriate staff (those involved in the provision of SNP/MMP services) complete the Model of Care training each year by December 31.
+The training can be provided in a variety of modalities, such as printed, face-to-face, or online Web-based formats.
+SNP/MMP providers do not have to submit confirmation of training upon completion; however, providers are subject to audit by CMS and Health Net to demonstrate that the training was provided to appropriate staff.
 Therefore, providers must maintain training records, which may consist of a mailing list, fax list, sign-in sheet, or other formats.
-If you choose to use the model of care annual training that Health Net created, select SNP Model of Care Annual Training (pdf) to open the file and begin the training.
+You can use the Model of Care training that Health Net has provided here to fulfill this requirement.
+Remember to provide Model of Care training to new hires in addition to annually for existing staff.

 - Medicare Marketing Guidelines